bpierre/dnum/README.md

 ### `from(valueToParse, decimals)`

 Parse a value and convert it into a `Dnum`.
+It can be a string, a number, a bigint, or even a `Dnum` (which can be useful to change its decimals).

 | Name           | Description                             | Type             |
 | -------------- | --------------------------------------- | ---------------- |